apache/fluo-recipes/docs/accumulo-export-queue.md

     ```

 3. In the applications `ObserverProvider`, register an observer that will process exports and write
-    them to Accumulo using [AccumuloConsumer].
+    them to Accumulo using [AccumuloExporter].
 Also, register observers that add to the export
     queue.

     ```java